Arizona Apostille Services — Fast & Simple Mail-In Processing

 Apostilles are used for documents going to countries that are members of the Hague Apostille Convention.
 If your destination country is not a member, additional authentication may be required.
 We confirm the correct process based on the destination country.

-Do I need to be in Arizona to get an Arizona apostille
+Do I need to be in Arkansas to get an Arkansas apostille

 No. You can mail your documents from anywhere in the United States.
-We handle submission to the Arizona Secretary of State and return your documents with tracking.
+We handle submission to the Arkansas Secretary of State and return your documents with tracking.

-Do you review my Arizona documents before I mail them
+Do you review my Arkansas documents before I mail them

 Yes.
 We strongly recommend a document review first.
 You can send a photo or scan, and we will confirm requirements so you know exactly what to send and can avoid delays or rejections.

-How do I get started with an Arizona apostille
+How do I get started with an Arkansas apostille

 Call or text 503-519-1091 to start with a document review, or email apostilleglobalservices@gmail.com.
 We guide you step by step before submission.